-The coronavirus (COVID-19) outbreak remains a fluid and rapidly evolving situation.
+The coronavirus (COVID-19) outbreak remains a fluid situation.
 We're continually monitoring our practices to protect the health and safety of all who visit our facilities.

 Screening at Entrances

 We've established patient and visitor screenings at all our facilities.

 COVID-19 patients receive further evaluation, testing, and isolated care in designated treatment areas.
 All inpatients with COVID-19 are cared for in our separate, new hospital tower.
 We’re also seeing patients with COVID-19 symptoms in dedicated clinics.